Ripley's Believe It or Not by Ripley’s Believe It or Not! for December 08, 2019

 6. Missing large

-dlasher almost 5 years ago
+dlasher about 5 years ago

 Over the years the ducks (also beavers, turtles, and frogs) have become famous for providing data on ocean currents and wind.